Oldham Athletic

 Background

-Having become became Oldham Athletic in 1898, “The Latics” played their first game in the Manchester Alliance League in 1899 against Berry’s Blacking Works Second XI.
+Having become Oldham Athletic in 1898, “The Latics” played their first game in the Manchester Alliance League in 1899 against Berry’s Blacking Works Second XI.
 Having finished as runners-up, the club moved up to the Manchester League the following year.
 In 1904 they graduated to senior level and became members of the Lancashire Combination B Division, winning promotion at the first attempt.
 An ambitious committee decided to form a limited company the following season and the campaign to join the Football League began.

 After missing out on election by a single vote in 1906, they won the Combination title and reached the second round proper of the FA Cup only to be disappointed at the Football League AGM in June 1907.
 After the vote was taken, however, Burslem Port Vale resigned from the League and Oldham, as the strongest of the unsuccessful candidates, were invited to take their place.
+On their election, Oldham switched from their previous red and white stripes to plain blue jerseys.

 After only three seasons, the Latics won promotion to Division One and in the final season before the League was suspended, they finished as runners-up in 1915, only one point behind Everton.
 When competition resumed after the First World War, Oldham’s pre-war team was gone and, after four seasons of struggle, they were relegated to Division Two.
 In 1935, now wearing the distinctive broad blue and white striped shirts that would become their signature kit, Oldham sank into Division Three (North).

-Immediately after the Second World War, Oldham turned out in red and white hooped jerseys borrowed from their neighbours, Oldham RLFC, presumably because the traditional shirts were not available.
-In 1953 they returned to Division Two only to be relegated immediately and in 1959 and 1960 the club suffered the humiliation of having to apply for re-election to the Fourth Division twice in succession.
+In 1953 The Latics returned to Division Two only to be relegated immediately and in 1959 oldham athletic fc crest 1972and 1960 the club suffered the humiliation of having to apply for re-election to the Fourth Division twice in succession.

-In 1963 the club’s fortunes improved with promotion to Division Three.
-Two years later the distinctive blue and white shirts were dropped in favour of a garish orange and blue outfit.
-After spending four seasons in the Fourth Division, Oldham won the title in 1971.
-In 1972 they adopted a simple blue and white strip and became champions of the Third Division and so returned to Division Two.
-Against the odds, the Latics not only survived at this level, they began to thrive under the management of Joe Royle, formerly of Everton.
-The introduction of red trim in the mid 1980s marked the beginning of a period of success.
 In 1990 the club reached the FA Cup semi-finals and were League Cup finalists.
 In 1991, to much astonishment, they won the Second Division championship and were back in Division One after an absence of 64 years.
-In the face of competition from the two big Manchester clubs, Oldham did well to stay in the top division for three seasons but relegation in 1994 was widely thought to have been inevitable.
+In the oldham athletic fc crest 2000face of competition from the two big Manchester clubs, Oldham did well to stay in the top division for three seasons but relegation in 1994 was widely thought to have been inevitable.
 Immediately afterwards Royle left to rejoin Everton as manager and in 1997, the Latics were relegated to Nationwide Division Two (the old Third Division).

 Sources